sighingnow/sighingnow.github.io/_posts/programming-language/haskell/2019-04-01-ghc_events_use_vector.md

 How ThreadScope Processing Events
 ---------------------------------

-At first we need to know how ThreadScope processing event logs.
-After the user select an eventlog file in the dialog window, ThreadScope starts reading the event log using the `readEventLogFromFile` from the ghc-events package to load the whole file and parse it into a sequence of `Event` data.
-ThreadScope will sort those events by their `cap` field and partition events by their `cap`, then build views for UI using `mkDurationTree`, `mkEventTree` and `mkSparkTree`.
+At first, we need to know how ThreadScope processing event logs.
+After the user selects an eventlog file in the dialog window, ThreadScope starts reading the event log using the `readEventLogFromFile` from the ghc-events package to load the whole file and parse it into a sequence of `Event` data.
+ThreadScope will sort those events by their `cap` field and partition events by their `cap`, then build views for UI using `mkDurationTree`, `mkEventTree`, and `mkSparkTree`.

 The processing on events is a serials of `map`, `filter`, `groupBy` and `sort` operations.
 For a list that contains millions of events, the operation cannot be every memory efficient and the performance won't be very good as well.
 Therefore more efficient arrays should be used.

-When user drag the timeline bar, the state of timeline will be updated and corresponding parts of event information will be showed in current view.
-All events will be always kept in memory not matter what time range the user have selected on timeline bar.
+When the user drags the timeline bar, the state of timeline will be updated, and corresponding parts of event information will be shown in the current view.
+All events will always be kept in memory not matter what time range the user have selected on timeline bar.
 This is the root cause that ThreadScope cannot handle large event logs within limit memory.